 Trauma & Mental Health Resources

-The Baltimore City Health Department (BCHD) is committed to ensuring that communities impacted by the recent tragic events in Baltimore have access to needed trauma counseling and mental health services.
+The Baltimore City Health Department (BCHD) is committed to ensuring that communities impacted by tragic events in Baltimore have access to needed trauma counseling and mental health services.
 Traumatic events affect not only the individual directly impacted by the event but also those around the individual – family members, neighbors, friends, and caregivers.
 The need to address trauma is an integral part of public health and has become a fundamental obligation for the delivery of mental health services.

 BCHD is working with schools, churches, and community organizations to provide mental health services to impacted communities.